9 Reasons Why We Start Projects with Design Sprints

 My approach to new product design was fairly classic: interview users and experts, collect user stories in a massive Google Sheet, lead a ranking exercise (either with the entrepreneur and their team of experts or ideally with actual users), cut as much as possible out, and then quickly wireframe and prototype a solution which can then be validated with users.

-Over the past few months, however, me and my partners at Blue Label Labs have shifted into recommending a Google Ventures-Style 5-Day Design Sprint at the start of most projects.
+Over the past few months, however, me and my company Remake Labs have shifted into recommending a Google Ventures-Style 5-Day Design Sprint at the start of most projects.
 We did this for some nontrivial facts about Design Sprints:

 1. They Foster a Discovery Mindset

 Design Sprints have built-in exercises for talking to experts, identifying challenges, mapping out the problem, and testing your ideas with users.
 This fairly rigid format has a wonderful side-benefit of fostering curiosity and a discovery mindset even in the most confident or locked-in client.

 This can do wonders for our ability to identify shortcomings in the initial approach, adapt to new information, and ultimately build the right product for the right users.

 Betting your own time, money, and self-esteem on a new venture can be scary.
 So scary, that anyone working with first-time entrepreneurs (or who is an entrepreneur themselves) is familiar with a strange kind of procrastination: Someone can seem to have relentless drive and be a source of endless activity, all the while subconsciously avoiding any tasks and projects that may produce bad news.
 (I’ve written about this before in Entrepreneur.com: Can You Face the 6 Hard Truths of Entrepreneurship?)